geniussoftwarecore/gsc/replit.md

 Preferred communication style: Simple, everyday language.

-# Recent Updates (August 15, 2025)
+# Recent Updates (August 18, 2025)
-- Successfully migrated project from Replit Agent to standard Replit environment
+- ✅ Successfully completed migration from Replit Agent to standard Replit environment
+- ✅ Fixed database configuration to work with in-memory storage for development
+- ✅ Resolved schema and type compatibility issues
+- ✅ Application running successfully on port 5000 with all features operational
-- All dependencies installed and server running on port 5000
+- ✅ All dependencies properly installed and configured
-- CRM system foundation established with basic functionality
+- ✅ Project structure validated and working in Replit environment
+- ✅ Removed delivery time and starting price from services overview per user request
-- Ready to implement comprehensive CRM expansion following provided specifications
+- Ready for development and feature expansion

 # System Architecture